High-Performance Computing Center Stuttgart

 Course certificate & confirmation of participation

-The High-Performance Computing Center (HLRS) issues participants a confirmation of participation if they have joined all seminars and hand in at least 50% of the assignments, as well as a course certificate if they have passed the exam at the end of the course.
+Upon completion of the course survey by the participant, the High-Performance Computing Center (HLRS) issues a confirmation of participation if they hand in at least 50% of the assignments.
+Participants who additionally pass the exam at the end of the course receive a course certificate.

 Technical requirement